 If you have an internet connection, you have access.
 Depending on the provider you choose, you can easily retrieve files through a computer or even a smartphone app.

-Cloud backup solutions make restoring backed up files extremely simple.
-Plus, depending on the solution you choose, files can be backed up automatically and continuously.
+Restoring from cloud backups is extremely simple.
+Plus, depending on the solution you choose, files can be backed up automatically at your preferred frequency.
 This should give even the most risk averse CEO peace of mind.

 There are too many options